pachyderm/docs/content/latest/reference/helm-values/global.md

   customCaCerts: false # loads the cert file in pachd-tls-cert as the root cert for pachd, console, and enterprise-server
   proxy: "" # sets server address for outbound cluster traffic
-  noProxy: "" # if proxy is set, allows a comma-separated list of desintations that bypass the proxy
+  noProxy: "" # if proxy is set, allows a comma-separated list of destinations that bypass the proxy
   securityContexts: # set security context runAs users.
 If running on openshift, set enabled to false as openshift creates its own contexts.
     enabled: true